 Going All Native?
 Not So Fast!

 Maybe a gardener will choose to put in plants for a specific habitat or pick plants that will have some amount of inherent geographic advantage.
-It makes sense to plant moisture tolerant plants in a low, boggy area, or drought adapted plants on a dry rocky slope.
-For these situations many native plants, will work well, but remember many non-natives can be a more valuable option in our ornamental and edible gardens.
-Often, the availability, cost and dependability of non-natives makes them the best choice for our urban gardens.
+It makes sense to plant moisture-tolerant plants in a low, boggy area, or drought-adapted plants on a dry rocky slope.
+For these situations, many native plants will work well, but remember many non-natives can be a more valuable option in our ornamental and edible gardens.
+Often, the availability, cost, and dependability of non-natives make them the best choice for our urban gardens.
 In addition to these practical gardening considerations, utilizing non-native plants also offers a broader blooming time for all sorts of foraging pollinators, much more effectively than natives do.

 What Pollinators Really, Really, Really Want?

 Pollinators only care about 3 things quantity, quality, and availability of the nectar or pollen.
 Will pollinators only forage on native plants vs non-native ones simply because a plant is native?
 The answer is NO. Don’t forget, honeybees, are non-native themselves.
 Since honeybees are originally from SE Asia, then what plants do they consider to be native, ours or theirs?

 Studies have shown that pollinators will choose to forage on flowers that offer the best, most ample nectar or pollen that is most readily available at the time.
 Which makes sense.
 After all, we do the same thing when we open the fridge for a snack.
 Remember, pollinators do not read books either.
 They do not recognize our human-created borders.
 Insects don’t know whether a plant is native or not.
 As gardeners, we must recognize that other living creatures view the natural world more holistically than we humans do.